CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 >
 > Following the "Lavender Lancer Ruffians" encounter, the players should sense the necessity of addressing the remaining gang.
 If it appears the characters are uncertain about their next course of action, one of the NPCs they've previously encountered in town should take the initiative.
 This NPC can explicitly suggest investigating the Lavender Lancer hideout and direct them toward Rozen Manor.
 >
-> However, if the players express a preference for pursuing alternative leads in the region, it's acceptable to proceed to part 3 of the adventure and allow the ruffians to remain a pending matter.
+> However, if the players express a preference for pursuing alternative leads wain the region, it's acceptable to proceed to part 3 of the adventure and allow the ruffians to remain a pending matter.
 Upon the characters' return to Tuntin, ensure it's evident that the Lavender Lancers are creating escalating issues, underscoring the urgency of dealing with them.

 ## Lavender Lancer Hideout